 For any program where you are taking a combination of Trinity and non-Trinity courses, any courses taken outside of Trinity courses do need to be approved as transfer credits.
 These courses will appear with the grades earned on your Trinity transcript, and the grades earned will be included in your Trinity grade point average.
 If you are enrolled in a course and decide you no longer want to take it, you must follow the proper add/drop process.
 Otherwise, you will earn a grade of F for that course and it will remain on your record.
 You will also be subject to the Academic Probation policies based on credits and grades earned for the semester.

 All courses taken in any non-Trinity program need to be approved as transfer credits.
-All of the courses you take will be listed with the grades earned on your Trinity transcript, but the grades will not be included in your Trinity grade point average.
-While all courses will be listed, you will only earn credit if you receive a grade of C- or better.
+Through Trinity’s new “Home School Tuition” policy, students pay Trinity tuition when studying away on Trinity and Trinity-Approved External Programs (AEPs), and they earn Trinity academic credit on all Trinity and AEP semester study away programs.
+All academic credits and grades earned on all Trinity-approved semester study away programs are treated as Trinity College credits and grades.
+All Trinity College academic regulations apply to students studying for Trinity credit abroad.
+The courses, credits, and grades are reviewed, approved, and posted on the Trinity academic transcript and course grades are calculated into the student’s Cumulative Grade Point Average.
 If you are enrolled in a course and decide you no longer want to take it, you must follow the proper add/drop process of the host program.
 Otherwise, you will earn a grade of F for that course and it will remain on your record.
 You will also be subject to the Academic Probation policies based on credits and grades earned for the semester.

 Students on voluntary or required withdrawal are allowed to take courses while away from Trinity.
 The approval of the Registrar’s Office must be obtained prior to enrolling in the courses.
 If approval is not given, there is no guarantee that all of the courses will be accepted.
 Any courses taken while on withdrawal will not be added to the student’s record until a transfer credit application has been submitted and approved by the student’s advisor, department chair (if applicable) and the Registrar’s Office.
 An official transcript must be sent to the Registrar’s Office directly from the school upon course completion.
 Grades earned on any courses taken away from Trinity will not be calculated in the Trinity GPA, but will appear on the student’s transcript when posted to their record.